Build a School Environment Where All Community Members Are Involved

 Successful schools understand the importance of establishing good and harmonious relationships with their surrounding community, according to the United Nations Educational, Scientific and Cultural Organization (UNESCO).
 And for good reason—community involvement in schools can help increase access to learning opportunities, boost student retention, promote optimism among teachers, and improve attendance rates of children at school.

-Increasing access to learning opportunities
+Increasing access to community-based learning

 Community-based initiatives can help students gain access to learning opportunities they would not have had otherwise.
 The Catapult Canada Access Innovation Fund (CCAIF) is a great example of this.
 It is a government-sponsored initiative that recognizes the importance of community involvement in schools.
 It provides funding to community-based organizations that focus on how young people learn, how they engage at school, and the tools they use to learn.